unprosaiclabyrinth/SSH-honeypot/README.md

 # SSH key

-Generate a (RSA) SSH key pair to use with the honeypot server, and update private key path in the source code `honeypot.py`.
+Generate an RSA SSH key pair to use with the honeypot server, and update private key path in the source code `honeypot.py`.

 # Usage